 The following transfer policy has been established in keeping with a commitment to highest quality and integrity.

 In order to be considered for graduate transfer credit at UWL, these requirements must be met:

 - Transfer credits will not be accepted with grades lower than "B" (not "BC" or "B-") or equivalent nor with grades of "pass."
-Staff from the Office of International Education may assist in evaluation of courses from international institutions.
+Staff from the Admissions Office may assist in evaluation of courses from international institutions.

-- The institution offering the course must be regionally accredited at the graduate level if it is a domestic institution, or internationally recognized if it is an international institution.
+- The institution offering the course must be regionally accredited at the graduate level if it is a domestic institution, or internationally recognized if it is an international institution.1

 - The course must be acceptable for graduate credit toward a graduate degree at the offering institution and must be appropriate to a degree at UWL.

 - It must appear as a graduate course on the student's graduate transcript from the offering institution.

 - Students pursuing a master's degree may transfer no more than nine credits from a previous master's degree or other recognized post-baccalaureate degree program, regardless of whether the graduate degree was awarded by UWL or another institution.
 This maximum may vary in the case of special consortia or joint degree programs recognized by the Graduate Council.
 Students pursuing a post-master's degree (Ed.S. or DPT), may transfer no more than 15 credits.